Device Profile Guidelines

-Scope: The aim of a Device Profile is to provide an independent perspective on the objective assessments of specific devices in development or clinical use to help inform clinical practice.
-Ideally, the review should encompass all aspects of the product, including basic technology, with the primary focus on the clinical work and post-marketing findings.
-Using the literature reviewed, the authors are encouraged to provide a critical appraisal of the most important and up-to-date information and discuss how the technology is likely to impact on the management of specific diseases.
+Aim: The aim of a Device Profile is to provide a concise review of the design, basic technology, clinical use, and future potential of a specific device.
+The primary focus of the article should be on the clinical work and post-marketing findings for the device.
+Using the literature reviewed, the authors are encouraged to provide a critical appraisal of the most important and up-to-date information and discuss how the technology is likely to impact on the clinical management/treatment of specific diseases.

-Focus: Authors should restrict their discussion to licensed indications and it is recommended that national/regional regulatory product guidelines are followed, particularly in terms of indications and dosage.
+Focus: Authors should restrict their discussion primarily to the specific indication described in the article title but other licensed indications may be discussed as well.
+It is recommended that national/regional regulatory product guidelines are followed, particularly in terms of indications and dosage.
 When a device is discussed outside of its approved license, readers should be made aware of this fact in the first instance.

 Every article must contain:

-Title: Should be concise but informative, including the drug and therapeutic indication.
-Titles should not contain brand names
+Title: Should be concise but informative, including the device and therapeutic indication.

 Authors’ names and addresses: Including address, academic qualifications and job titles of all authors, as well as telephone number, fax number and email address of the author for correspondence on a separate cover sheet as the peer reviewers will be blinded to the authors’ identity.
 Please note that only the address of the first author of the article will appear on Medline/PubMed, not necessarily the corresponding author.

-- Keywords: A brief list of keywords, in alphabetical order, is required to assist indexers in cross-referencing.
-The keywords will encompass the therapeutic area, mechanism(s) of action, key compounds etc.
+Keywords: A brief list of keywords, in alphabetical order, is required to assist indexers in cross-referencing.
+The keywords will encompass the therapeutic area, mechanism(s) of action, key components etc.